-Low-Carb Warm Scallop Caesar Salad is the perfect easy recipe when you’re watching your carbs but want a treat.
-Use Seafood Recipes to find more ideas like this one!
+Warm Scallop Caesar Salad is the perfect easy recipe when you’re watching your carbs but want a treat, and this is super quick to make.

 This Warm Scallop Caesar Salad can help you start the year out right.
 If you’re one of the people who’s planning to start a healthier way of eating in the new year, you’re in good company; literally millions of people will start a diet in the month of January.
 Even though I’m pretty committed to carb conscious eating all year, I’ve indulged a little during the holidays, so I’ll be watching what I eat more carefully for a few weeks.
 And this is a perfect time for cutting carbs, or for anyone who’s a South Beach Dieter, this is a perfect recipe for Phase One.

-This ability to do a quick diet tune-up if you need to is one of the ten reasons I love the South Beach Diet when I was strictly following that.
-For all my readers who might be starting South Beach, I’m challenging myself to feature lots of phase one recipes this month.
-And even if you’re completely uninterested in the low-glycemic way of eating, I think you’ll be amazed to see all the delicious-looking food you can eat on this diet.
+This ability to do a quick diet tune-up if you need to was why I wrote ten reasons I love the South Beach Diet when I was strictly following that.
+For all my readers who might be starting South Beach or another type of carb-conscious diet this month, I think you’ll be amazed to see all the delicious-looking food you can eat!

 This Warm Scallop Caesar Salad certainly didn’t taste like diet food.
 Scallops are one of my very favorite types of seafood, and once you master the trick of cooking them (cook quickly and for a very short time) they’re a fast, tasty treat.
 I live where fresh scallops are prohibitively expensive, so these are frozen ones from my beloved Costco, thawed in the refrigerator for a day before I cooked them.